Perfectionfeagora/Apex-Legends-Cheat/README.md

 ## ▸ overview

-**Apex Legends Runtime Analysis Kit (ARAK)** is an external instrumentation framework for observing and modifying runtime state in Apex Legends.
+**Apex Legends Cheat** is an external instrumentation framework for observing and modifying runtime state in Apex Legends.
 Built for reverse-engineering research and private sandbox experimentation, it provides a modular interface for inspecting memory structures, simulating state changes, and analyzing gameplay parameters.

 > ⚠️ **disclaimer:** intended for educational and private use only. authors are not responsible for misuse in public multiplayer environments.